-Inline validation informs users whether what they type is valid as they type.
+Live inline validation informs users whether what they type is valid as they type.
 The theory is that it's easier to fix errors as soon as they occur instead of waiting until submission.
-The thing is, inline validation causes several problems:

 1. Interruption causes friction

 For fields thats require a certain number of characters, the first keystroke will cause an error.
-Meaning users will be interrupted early and often.
+Meaning users will be interrupted immediately and frequently thereafter.

-We could wait until the user has entered enough characters but this means the only way a user will get feedback is after completing the field successfully which is pointless.
+We could validate only when the user has entered enough characters but this means the user will only get feedback after completing the field successfully which is pointless.

-We could provide feedback when the user leaves the field (
+2. Validating when the user leaves the field is too late

 3. Visual glitches are disorientating

-When a field switches between valid and invalid states, the error appears and disappears respectively.
-This causes the page to judder which is disorientating and can cause problems for mouse users.
+As fields switch back and forth between valid and invalid states, the error will appear and disappear.
+This causes the page to jump which can be very disorientating and cause users to make mistakes.

 6. False positives are untrustworthy